Wanderlust every year…

 And I’m so happy I’m dumb enough to do these things.
 I was able to experience firsthand how life at the USSR was back in 1986.
 Being the nerd that I am, I couldn’t have enjoyed it more! 🤓

 I grew up thinking that Morocco was the most exotic place in the world.
 I imagined snake charmers, flying carpets and oasis in the desert.
 When my sister Marce visited Marrakesh I was still a teenager, and I spent days reading over and over again a book she brought back for my dad.
 It was decided, Morocco would be the first African country I’d visit.
-And so it was… I already wrote a post on Marrakesh, so you can keep reading about it here.
+And so it was… Here’s my take on Marrakesh.

 Russia always seemed unreachable to me.
 I’m not sure if it was the language, or all I read about the USSR, but it felt like a difficult destination to get to.